Estelle Lebowitz and Ann Beneduce-Lebowitz Artist-in-Residence

 Collins is well known for pushing the boundaries of art and design in innovative and experimental work in fabric, yarn, and other materials and techniques associated with textile media.
 Currently on view in Mary H. Dana Women Artists Series Galleries at Douglass Library: Shapeshifter from September 2, 2025 – March 13, 2026.

-The artist will lead a workshop with students on February 24, 2026 from 6:30-8:30PM.
-Details forthcoming.
+The artist will lead a needlepoint workshop for students on February 24, 2026 from 6:30-8:30PM.

 Photo Credit: Marco Giugliarelli